scrabbletank/farhome-rules/rulesdoc.md

 #### Saint
 *Requires 5 Divine proficiency, 20th Level*

-You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Fiends, Outsiders, Celestials and Fey.
+You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Demons, Outsiders, Celestials and Fey.
 Divine spells you prepare are not forgotten when taking a long rest and do not require a codex to cast.

 #### Strength of Mind
 *Requires 5 Willpower, 20th Level*